fvtt-fria-ligan/morkborg-foundry-vtt/implementation-notes.md

 ## Inventory
   * All items in your possession show up on your *Treasures* tab.
   * Carrying capacity (encumbrance) is calculated as per the Mork Borg rules.
-  * Items have a carryWeight field for how much they contribute to the total.
-Most items are 1, with a few exceptions (e.g., the Wretched Royalty's Jester is an item with 0 carryWeight, since he can walk).
+  * Items have a *carryWeight* field for how much they contribute to the total.
-  * If you are encumbered (i.e., you are carrying more than your capacity), the rules for encumbrance will turn red.
+    * Most items are 1, with a few exceptions (e.g., the Wretched Royalty's Jester is an item with 0 carryWeight, since he can walk).
-  * It's up to you to manually apply negative encumbrance modifiers to your AGI checks.
+    * If you are encumbered (i.e., you are carrying more than your capacity), the rules for encumbrance will change color to alert you.
+You'll also see the effects on the DR for STR, AGI, and defense tests.
   * Container space and usage is also calculated.
-  * Items of type container have a capacity field indicating how much they can hold.
+    * Items of type *container* have a capacity field indicating how much they can hold.
 Your total item capacity is the sum of your containers' capacities.
-  * Items have a containerSpace field indicating how much space they take up in a container.
+    * Items have a *containerSpace* field indicating how much space they take up in a container.
 Most items are 1.
     * Containers do not count towards your container space.
     * Equipped items do not count towards your container space.

 ## Combat
   * Initiative is handled by Foundry's Combat Tracker.
 All other combat rolls are handled from a Character's sheet on the *Violence* tab.